unack/kubernetes-the-easy-way/README.md

 Welcome to a short guide to set up a "bare metal" (:metal:) stand-alone Kubernetes cluster !

-If you want to sandbox your own Kubernetes cluster, let's go.
+If you want to sandbox your own Kubernetes cluster, without any AWS, GCP or Azure account, let's go.

-What we need, 2 workstations/servers :
+What we need, 2 servers :
  * 1 PlaneControl
    * OS : Debian
    * CPU Cores : 2